Our two-country model cultivates the best in youth

 Leon Johnson

-- Executive Director of Ubiquitous Vision, Johnson is an American citizen born in Sierra Leone.
+- Executive Director of Ubiquitous Vision, Johnson originally from Africa, founded this organization motivated by the 11 year civil war in Sierra Leone.
 In 2004 Johnson was visiting Freetown, Sierra Leone.

 Erik Gordon Bainbridge - Writer and an adjunct Computer & Information Sciences instructor at Santa Rosa Junior College in California.
 His novel Warrior Brothers was published in 2006.
 He is on the board of directors of the Miwok Archeological Preserve of Marin, which educates the public about California Indians and their history.
 In his free time, he directs public access television, researches local history, and builds and restores traditional California Indian village structures.